Bright-Shard/nixos-config/README.md

 - Come up with a unique hostname for the system
 	- You can see already taken hostnames in the `hosts` folder
 - Put the system's hostname in the `HOSTNAME` file
+    - Then ignore it in Git so you don't commit the change: `git update-index --skip-worktree HOSTNAME`
 - Create the host folder:
 	- Make a folder in `hosts`, named exactly the same as the hostname you put in `HOSTNAME`
 	- Put the `hardware-configuration.nix` file that the NixOS installer generates in that host folder